Steam Client Downgrades & Survival Kit

 Improvement: In order for Steam to load more quickly, simply follow the procedure under section Extras, Keeping the client offline forever.

-Client logs you out
+Scenario: Client logs you out

 The login window shows up, containing the login prompt or account switcher.
 Since the client cannot authenticate, it may seem like it's a dead end, but it's actually very easy to overcome this issue.